dotnet/docs/docs/azure/sdk/protocol-convenience-methods.md

 - Provide access to lower-level types, such as `RequestContext` and `RequestOptions`, which aren't available through convenience methods.
 - Enable access to features of the underlying REST APIs that convenience methods don't expose.
 - Enable you to create your own convenience methods around service endpoints that don't already have convenience methods.
+This approach requires understanding the service's REST API documentation to handle requests and responses correctly.

 ## See also